wallarm/product-documentation/docs/2.16/admin-en/installation-guides/envoy/envoy-docker.md

 The command does the following:

-* Automatically creates new WAF node in Wallarm Cloud.
-Created WAF node will be displayed in Wallarm Console → **Nodes**.
+* Automatically creates new WAF node in the Wallarm Cloud.
+Created WAF node will be displayed in the Wallarm Console → **Nodes**.
 * Creates the file `envoy.yaml` with minimal Envoy configuration in the `/etc/envoy` container directory.
-* Creates files with WAF node credentials to access Wallarm Cloud in the `/etc/wallarm` container directory:
+* Creates files with WAF node credentials to access the Wallarm Cloud in the `/etc/wallarm` container directory:
     * `node.yaml` with WAF node UUID and secret key
     * `license.key` with Wallarm license key
 * Protects the resource `http://ENVOY_BACKEND:80`.